-The compensation of the Intermediary must correspond to the reality of the services provided: i.e.: it must be proportional to the services provided, their complexity and the duration of their task.
+The compensation of the Intermediary must correspond to the reality of the services provided: i.e.: it must be proportional to the services provided, the complexity and duration of their task.

 "Success fees"

 Intermediation remuneration paid exclusively in the form of a "success fee" is prohibited, unless required by applicable law.